Needing Domestic Violence Protection During a Divorce

 Impact of Domestic Violence on your New Jersey Divorce Case

-After you file for a TRO against your spouse, he or she is longer allowed to contact you.
+After you file for a TRO against your spouse, he or she is no longer allowed to contact you.
 While that is almost always a good thing from a domestic violence perspective, that’s not necessarily the case for a divorce.

 A restraining order means no divorce settlement discussions, no communication regarding your children, and no other divorce-related conversations.
 The only time your spouse may be allowed into your home is to collect his or her important possessions as mandated by the court.